sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-teched19-04/fiori-ios-scpms-teched19-04.md

     To fix the rest of the compile-time errors, you have to implement the additional properties for storing the fetched customer, the flag `isDataLoaded`, as well as a computed property for the Sales Order Headers.

-7. As we want to display the total net amount of the Customers Sales Orders, you will implement that as a computed property to make the needed calculations.
+7. As you want to display the total net amount of the Customers Sales Orders, you will implement that as a computed property to make the needed calculations.

     Add the following lines of code right below the `var customerId: String` property, read the inline comments for more explanation: